Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 Now there are many tools to detect all kinds of UB(the -ftrapv flag, valgrind etc.), but they are not perfect.
 And the larger your codebase gets, the harder it gets to spot this UB and even projects like the Linux kernel with really skilled developers and many eyes looking at the code have [memory bugs in them](https://www.linuxkernelcves.com/cves).

+## The MQTT Protocol
+MQTT is a lightweight publish/subscribe messaging protocol, which has many applications in the IoT space.
+It is a binary protocol, which means that it is not human-readable, but it is also very compact and fast.
+It is also a very simple protocol, which makes it easy to implement.

+Thankfully for our broker, we didn't have to decode the packets ourselves, but we could use a library for that.
+We used [mqtt-v5](https://github.com/bschwind/mqtt-broker) and contributed [some](https://github.com/bschwind/mqtt-broker/pull/49)
+[patches(https://github.com/bschwind/mqtt-broker/pull/53)] to the source repository as well!

-## The Fuzzing
+## Fuzzing the brokers
+### What is fuzzing?
+The term of fuzzing goes back to the 80s, when it was used to describe the process of sending random data to a program to see if it crashes.
+They discovered bugs in many common Unix programs with this technique.
+[The paper](https://dl.acm.org/doi/pdf/10.1145/96267.96279) is quite interesting.
+Nowadays, Fuzzers are quite sophisticated and can find bugs in many programs.
+They use instrumentation to find new paths in the program and generate new inputs based on the data they gathered.
+There are many fuzzers out there, but the most popular ones are [AFL++](https://aflplus.plus/) and [Honggfuzz](https://honggfuzz.dev/).

+### Let's fuzz!
 The project was very simple: Develop a simple MQTT Broker that is secure while also being fast.
 During the project we used fuzzing to find bugs in our code and test the security of the broker.
-Initially the plan was to use Honggfuzz, which worked great with our Rust code and our MQTT decoding dependency, but then we had the idea to use it to fuzz other fuzzers as well.
+Initially, the plan was to use Honggfuzz, which worked great with our Rust code and our MQTT decoding dependency, but then we had the idea to use it to fuzz other fuzzers as well.
 And while it was really easy to fuzz a function which decodes MQTT packets, passed in as raw bytes, which is really easy to fuzz.
 Here is the code for the function: